 Can a handyman do electrical or plumbing work in Ontario?

-Electrical Work Requirements
+Electrical Work Restrictions in Ontario

-Plumbing Work in Ottawa
+Plumbing Work Limitations

-What Handymen CAN Do
+What Handymen Can Do

 Red Flags to Watch For